rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

 vector that the `for` loop holds prevents simultaneous modification of the whole vector.

-### Using an Enum to Store Multiple Types
+### Using an Enum to Склад Multiple Types

-Vectors can only store values that are of the same type.
-This can be inconvenient; there are definitely use cases for needing to store a list of items of different types.
+Vectors can only склад values that are of the same type.
+This can be inconvenient; there are definitely use cases for needing to склад a list of items of different types.
 Fortunately, the variants of an enum are defined under the same enum type, so when we need one type to represent elements of different types, we can define and use an enum!